monzo/progression-framework/frameworks/executive-support.md

           - "Able to articulate the role of the EAs internally and how this contributes to the company's success"
       - level: 5
         criteria:
-          - "Gives external talks on role of EAs at Monzo, and how this creates value and contributes to Monzo's overall success."
+          - "Gives external talks on role of EAs at Reevoo, and how this creates value and contributes to Reevoo's overall success."
   - name: "impact"
     title:
     content: